According to Patrick Lynch of NASA in 2011:

 Based on [James] Hansen’s temperature analysis work at the Goddard Institute for Space Studies, the Earth’s average global surface temperature has already risen 0.8 degrees Celsius (1.4 degrees Fahrenheit)* since 1880…

 Those figures seem to understate the gravity of the situation since the number 1 is instinctively considered to be a small number.
 However, this temperature is a statistical average when spread out evenly throughout the whole earth.
-It is much more concentrated in some parts of the world, which is causing weather disruptions throughout the rest of it.
+It is much more concentrated in some parts of the world, which is causing a chain reaction of events that create severe weather disruptions throughout the rest of it.

-Figure 1: NASA’s GISS temperature anomaly map of the earth for the month of February, 2019.
+Figure 1: NASA’s GISS temperature anomaly map of the earth for September 2024.

 Note: If map above does not appear in your browser go to https://data.giss.nasa.gov/gistemp/maps/index_v4.html and search under month and year.